riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 <center><i><a href="resources/applets/bloch_sphere/index.html" target="_blank">Applet 2.3.3</a> The Bloch Sphere</i></center>

-This above applet allows not only changing the values of $\theta$ and $\phi$, but also moving the 3D sphere around by clicking and dragging.
+This above applet allows the changing the values of $\theta$ & $\phi$ and moving the 3D sphere around by clicking and dragging.

 The **Bloch Sphere**, named after Felix Bloch, is the full model of the qubit.
 It uses spherical coordinates to describe every possible state a quantum particle can occupy.
 A _pure state_ is any quantum state which lies on the surface of the unit sphere with radius $1$.
 A quantum state could also be a _mixed state_ which has radius less than $1$, but will not be discussed here.
 Here are some facts about our new Bloch Sphere model: